twillingio/sdlc-prototyping/README.md

 ## Branch protection rules

-- One reviewer is required (can be anyone)
+- One reviewer is required
 - CircleCI must pass on any PRs going into master